zenhack/go.notmuch/README-INTERNALS.md

 and so on.
-Each of these wrappers is an alias for the type cStruct, which holds a pointer to the underlying C object, and also to the wrappers for any objects referenced by the underlying C object (via the "parents" field).
+Each of these wrappers is an alias for the type cStruct, which holds a pointer to the underlying C object, and also to the wrappers for any objects referenced by the underlying C object (via the `parent` field).
 This keeps the GC from collecting parent objects if the children are still in use.

 ## Creating objects

-When creating an object, the caller should set the parents field to a slice containing pointers to the object's immediate parent objects, and set cptr to the underlying c pointer.
+When creating an object, the caller should set the `parent` field to a pointer to the object's immediate parent object, and set cptr to the underlying c pointer.
 Finally, calling setGcClose on the object will cause it to be released properly by the garbage collector.

 ## Cleaning up